What to grade, what to sell, what to hold.

 Most of us started in a spreadsheet.
 It holds the numbers fine — it just won’t tell you the comp went stale, whether the slab clears its grading fee, or which card to list this week.
 That’s the part Sereal is built for.

 Pulled from a break?
-It carries a real cost.
+It already knows what it cost.

 Buy three spots in a $400 case and Sereal splits the cost across the cards you actually pulled — so each one carries a real basis instead of $0.
 Import the Whatnot CSV and it reconciles for you.